grondo/flux-docs/quickstart.rst

   $ flux getattr log-level
   4

+Attributes are per-broker so to set or get a value on a different broker rank or across the entire instance ``flux getattr`` or ``flux setattr``  should be run via :core:man1:`flux-exec`.

 To see a list of all attributes and their values, use ``flux lsattr -v``.

 Log messages from each broker are kept in a local ring buffer.
 When log level has been quieted, recent log messages for the local rank may be dumped via the ``flux dmesg`` command:

 .. code-block:: console